mlange-42/chrono-photo/README.md

 ### Outlier detection

-Outlier detection in the current version uses multi-dimensional distance to the median, and a threshold provided via option `--mode` (default: 0.1; `--mode outlier-0.1`).
+Outlier detection in the current version uses multi-dimensional distance to the median, and an absolute or relative threshold provided via option `--threshold` (default: abs.
+0.1; `--threshold abs-0.1`).
-The threshold is relative to the per-band color range (i.e. fraction of range [0, 255] for 8 bits per color band).
+The _absolute_ threshold (recommended, typically < 1) is relative to the per-band color range (i.e. fraction of range [0, 255] for 8 bits per color band), while the _relative_ threshold (typically > 1) is relative to the inter-quartile range in each band/dimension.

 A pixel value is categorized as an outlier if it's distance from the median is at least the threshold.